user538295/swiftcompress/ROADMAP.md

 ---

-**Status Summary**: SwiftCompress 1.0.0 is production-ready and feature-complete.
-All core features are implemented, tested, and validated with 328 passing tests.
+**Status Summary**: SwiftCompress 1.1.0 is production-ready with compression level support.
+All core features are implemented, tested, and validated with 365 passing tests.
 The tool provides excellent performance with true streaming support for files of any size.
-Phase 3 stdin/stdout streaming support is complete, enabling full Unix pipeline compatibility.
-Future work (Phase 4) will be driven by user feedback and demand.
+Phase 3 stdin/stdout streaming and Phase 4 Feature 1 (compression levels) are complete.
+Compression levels enable users to optimize for speed (`--fast`), balance (default), or compression ratio (`--best`).
+Future work (remaining Phase 4 features) will be driven by user feedback and demand.